mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/single-lb/index.md

     ```bash
     dcos edgelb endpoints ping-lb
     ```

-    For example, you might see output similar to the following:
+    This command displays information similar to the following:

-    ```bash
-    dcos edgelb endpoints ping-lb
+    ```
     NAME            PORT   INTERNAL IP
-      frontend_port0  15001  10.0.5.202
+    frontend_port0  15001  10.0.5.105
-      stats_port      1025   10.0.5.202
+    stats_port      1025   10.0.5.105
-    ```

-    In this example, the `ping-lb` pool instance uses the frontend port 15001 and the statistics port 1025.

-1. Verify the Edge-LB pool configuration status by running the following command:
+    Optionally, you can view the Edge-LB pool configuration as formatted output or in JSON file format by running one of the the following command:

     ```bash
+    dcos edgelb show ping-lb

-    dcos edgelb status ping-lb
+    dcos edgelb show ping-lb --json
     ```

-1. View the Edge-LB pool configuration file in JSON format by running the following command:
+    For example, you might see output similar to the following:

     ```bash
-    dcos edgelb show ping-lb --json
+    Summary:
+      NAME         ping-lb
+      APIVERSION   V2
+      COUNT        5
+      ROLE         slave_public
+      CONSTRAINTS  hostname:UNIQUE
+      STATSPORT    0

+    Frontends:
+      NAME                    PORT   PROTOCOL
+      frontend_0.0.0.0_15001  15001  HTTP

+    Backends:
+      FRONTEND                NAME          PROTOCOL  BALANCE
+      frontend_0.0.0.0_15001  ping-backend  HTTP      roundrobin

+    Marathon Services:
+      BACKEND       TYPE     SERVICE  CONTAINER  PORT       CHECK
+      ping-backend  AUTO_IP  /ping               pong-port  enabled

+    Mesos Services:
+      BACKEND  TYPE  FRAMEWORK  TASK  PORT  CHECK
     ```

-# Access the services
+# Access the sample load balanced service
+After you have configured and tested the `ping` service and `ping-lb` pool configuration file, you can verify you have access the service.

+1. Open a web browser and navigate to the public-facing IP address.

+    For information about finding the public IP address for a public agent node, see [Finding a public agent IP](1.13/administering-clusters/locate-public-agent/).

-1. Verify that you can access the following deployed services by opening a web browser and navigating to the public-facing IP address and the frontend port 15001:
+1. Verify that you can access the deployed service using the public-facing IP address and the frontend port 15001:

     ```bash
     http://<public_agent_public_IP>:15001
     ```

-    If the services and load balancing pool are properly configured and deployed, you can verify access to the following pages:
-    - `pong`
-    - `Welcome to Nginx`
-    - `Hello from Marathon!`

-1. Example Edge-LB pool config files for these deployed services:

-The public IP of the public agent is 34.211.65.249.
-You could access the `pong` service by going to: 34.211.65.249:15001 and the stats for HAProxy by going to 34.211.65.249:15001/haproxy?stats page
+    For example, if the public IP address for the public agent node is 34.211.65.249, access the `pong` service by opening `http://34.211.65.249:15001`.

-If you cannot access one of the pages, please ensure that configured Edge-LB frontend ports do not have conflict with other ports in use.

-When deploying multiple edge-lb pool instances, be careful to have the Edge-LB pool instance names are unique.
-For example in this tutorial, the pool instances were `ping-lb`, `nginx-lb`, and `echo-lb`.

-You can then use this information to determine the public IP address to use to access the load balancer.
-For more information about finding public IP addresses for your cluster, see [Finding a public agent IP](/1.13/administering-clusters/locate-public-agent/).

-Access the load-balanced service at `http://<public-ip>/` to verify you have access to the app.